JamieLee629/Angry-Owl/README.md

 3. Drill three holes evenly spaced apart around the girth of the coffee can for the PIR Sensors.
 ![pir hole](images/pir_cut_hole_01.jpg)
 ![pir fits so snugly](images/pir_cut_hole_02.jpg)
-4. Drill a hole in the front and back to fit the speakers and two holes in the sides to fit the hobby gearmotors.
+4. [OPTIONAL] Drill a hole in the front and back to fit the speakers.
+5. Drill two holes in the sides to fit the hobby gearmotors.
 5. Add additional holes in the bottom of the can to accommodate the wires that will come from the RedBot's wheel motors.
 ![bottom wire holes](images/bottom_wire_holes.jpg)
 6. Sketch and cut out 4 identical cardboard wings.